Service Dog Training at Puptown Houston

 Who qualifies for a service dog?

 Anyone with a physical or developmental disability whose quality of life could be enhanced with the use of an assistance dog.
 Also professionals who are working for organizations that provide physical or mental health care to clients may benefit from interaction with a therapy dog.
 A therapy dog is however, not a service dog.
 Puptown works with a limited amount of service dog applications a year, due to the training length involved in service dog training.
-Puptown Houston works with grant programs who will cover the cost of the dog and service dog training to disabled veterans, emts, and first responders.
-If you or someone you know suffers from anxiety, ptsd, mobility, or other symptoms and are a veteran, police officer, or other first responder Puptown Houston will provide all the training and find a dog suitable at no out of pocket costs.
+Puptown Houston highly recommends researching available grant programs who may be able to help you cover the cost of the dog and service dog training to disabled veterans, emts, and first responders.
+If you or someone you know suffers from anxiety, ptsd, mobility, or other symptoms and are a veteran, police officer, or other first responder Puptown Houston will provide all the training and find a dog suitable at a discounted rate as a thank you for their service.

 How much does it cost?

-Puptown Houston works with grant programs who provide service dog training to veterans, first responders and emts at no cost to them.
-There is a application process as we can only train so many dogs a year.
-For those who do not fall under these terms, Puptown Houston offers a discounted monthly training rate, financing, and assistance with funding.
+Puptown Houston offers a discounted monthly training rate, financing, and assistance with funding.
 Normal costs of obtaining and training a service dog can range from $30,000-$50,000.
-Puptown Houston discounted service dog programs typically cost $10,000-$15,000.
+Puptown Houston discounted service dog programs typically cost $10,000-$30,000.
 Contact us for more details in regards to funding, financing, and other assistance programs we offer.

 Do I need to apply for a service dog?